ietf-wg-cellar/matroska-specification/iana.md

 : See (#security-considerations) of RFC 9559.

 Interoperability considerations:
 : Due to the extensibility of Matroska, it is possible to encounter files with unknown but valid EBML Elements.
 Readers should be ready to handle this case.
-The fixed byte order, octet boundaries and UTF-8 usage allow for broad interoparability.
+The fixed byte order, octet boundaries, and UTF-8 usage allow for broad interoperability.

 Published specification:
 : RFC 9559